vpalacios9/JIE-2322-Get_In_Line/README.md

 # Release Notes
 ## Release 0.1.0
 ### Features
-- Created different pages that the customers can use when they are using the webpage
+- Created different pages that the customers can use when they are using the webpage which are easy to interact with
   - Home Page
     - The first page the customer sees when going on the webpage, where they have the option to login, or sign up either as a host or user
   - Admin Signup